mdietrichstein/advanced-ir-search_engine/README.md

 ### Index Format

+The index file format is text-based.

+The first line states the number of unique documents in the index.

-The index file format is text-based where each line represents a term including related data:
+Each consecutive line represents a term including related data:

 `<TERM> <DOCUMENT_FREQUENCY> <POSTINGS>`